CurveDocs/curve-docs/docs/crvUSD/amm.md

 # **Exchanging Tokens**

 The LLAMMA can be used to exchange tokens, just like any other AMM.
 This is crucial as arbitrage opportunities are created by the LLAMMA, which can be exploited by buying and selling tokens in the AMM.
-More information: TODO.

 *There are two functions to exchange tokens:*